ftsrg/stochastic-gamma/docs/sysml-error-modeling.md

 subtitle: Stochastic Gammma Documentation
 header: Stochastic Gammma Documentation
 ---
+# SysML dependability and performance modeling using Stochastic Gamma

-# Profile of Extra-Functional Aspects
+## Profile of Extra-Functional Aspects

 This profile contains abstract stereotypes, which define abstract non-deterministic aspects.
 The model-transformation approaches and tools use only this profile.
 Stereotypes from other profiles can specialize the nondeterministic stereotypes.
 All other stereotype-related information is domain-specific and helps only for the engineers to handle and understand the models.
 The definitions of stereotypes are the following: